-Faculty at each of the 15 station units, which have advisory committees and faculty affiliated with them, and OSUES faculty work closely with local stakeholders including farmers and ranchers, foresters, agency personnel, elected leaders, educators, health professionals, environmental organizations, researchers, and a myriad of other public and private entities to establish need and design appropriate programming.
+Faculty at each of the 14 station units, which have advisory committees and faculty affiliated with them, and OSUES faculty work closely with local stakeholders including farmers and ranchers, foresters, agency personnel, elected leaders, educators, health professionals, environmental organizations, researchers, and a myriad of other public and private entities to establish need and design appropriate programming.
 In many cases, stakeholders are directly involved in the programming as volunteers or by permitting demonstrations and applied research trials on their properties.
 Additionally, faculty members utilize critical demographic and economic data, and examine current research findings to identify societal needs and opportunities for significant social, environmental, and economic impacts.
 Programming is then planned based upon this input within OAES and in each of the four academic colleges/programs with Extension programs (Forestry, Agricultural Sciences, Health and Human Sciences, and Sea Grant).
 OSUES provides funding to these colleges on the basis of planned outcomes outlined in a biennial plan submitted by each college.
 All Extension FTE must be accounted for in these plans.
 The plans are reviewed annually and span a two-year timeframe.
 Annual evaluations are conducted by the Director of OSUES to determine how effectively each planned program is addressing key needs and delivering the anticipated outcomes and impacts described in each plan.
 OAES projects are reviewed annually on the basis of planned outcomes outlined in a five-year, peer reviewed proposal submitted to OAES and approved by NIFA.
 Project outcomes are also assessed against the Station's internal Strategic Intents, a strategic directive formulated with input from internal and external stakeholders.
-Each of the programs in some way supports objectives from one or more of the strategic challenges identified by NIFA, which currently targets Sustainable Energy, Climate Change, Global Food Security/Hunger, Food Safety, and Obesity.
-Annual evaluations of outputs and outcomes provides input into the modification of plans of work that better target state, regional, and USDA priorities and portfolios.
+Formerly, each of the programs in some way supported objectives from one or more of the strategic challenges identified by NIFA, which targeted Sustainable Energy, Climate Change, Global Food Security/Hunger, Food Safety, and Obesity.
+OAES has identified four critical issues that will be addressed under the POW: 1) marine conservation and food systems, 2) agricultural competitiveness and resilience, 3) markets and access in food and health innovations, and 4) working and natural landscapes.
+These four "themes" will drive the research and outreach efforts of the college over the reporting period.